robertpbellamy/react-quote-calculator/README.md

 Sample portfolio project.

 ## Description
-A common request I receive from clients is for the development of a quote calculator
+A common request I receive from clients is the development of a quote calculator for the front page of their WordPress (or otherwise) website.